Lombiq/Helpful-Extensions/Readme.md

        prop-Children="IEnumerable<BootstrapAccordionItem>"></shape>
 ```

+### Security Extensions

+#### StrictSecurityPart

+When attached to a content type, it requires the user to have the exact Securable permission for that content type.
+For example if you attach to Page, then just having the common ViewContent permission won't be enough and you must explicitly have the View_Page permission too.
+Don't worry, the normal implications such as ViewOwn beig fulfilled by View still apply within the content type, they just no longer imply their common counterparts.

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.